 If you have a SAML or system administrator, you can provide them with the information we will supply to you, and have them contact Support@providertrust.com directly to coordinate the integration.

 - Does the application support SAML 2.0?
 Yes

 - Does Passport support provisioning user accounts through SAML?
 No, clients will need to provision Passport user accounts via file (preferred) or manual addition.
 The format of the files and guidance on user management can be found here.
 Email addresses for user accounts will need to be unique.

 - Does Passport support welcome emails to new users?
-Yes the application will provide a custom Welcome Email that can be sent at the client’s discretion for directing users to the correct login URL.
+Yes, the application will provide a custom Welcome Email that can be sent at the client’s discretion for directing users to the correct login URL.
 This email will not include any reference to password.

 - Once we have gone live, is there anything else that's needed?
 Yes, your SSO certificate provided with your metadata will have an expiration date set by your technical team.
 Sometimes that's every year, sometimes it's every 5 years.
 If the certificate is not replaced before the expiration date, your users will be unable to access ProviderTrust applications.
 A valid, up-to-date certificate is needed in order to ensure that all login requests are legitimate.

 If your organization is interested in adding SSO to your services, please reach out to Client Success to discuss adding it to your product offering.